Michael A. Hindery

 Ms. Liang has a Bachelor’s degree in Accounting from Concordia University in Montreal, Canada and obtained her Certified Internal Auditor in 1989, Certified Public Accountant in California in 1992 and Certified Global Management Accountant in 2011.
 Silicon Valley San Jose Business Journal recognized her as a Women of Influence in 2008.
 Ms. Liang is also trained in Lean management and will substantially contribute to PAVIR’s ongoing process improvement activities.

 Mary Thornton has been with the Palo Alto Veterans Institute for Research (PAVIR) since 1995.
-She has filled many positions at PAVIR from Accounting Assistant through the present, Information Technology Director.
+She has filled many positions at PAVIR from Accounting Assistant through the present, Director of Data Integrity.
 Ms. Thornton’s work in various capacities at PAVIR has positioned her well to now focus her efforts on the Information Technology functions of the organization.
-As IT Director one of her responsibilities is the Research and Development Information System (RDIS) which is central to the research endeavors at the VA Palo Alto Health Care System.
+In this role one of her responsibilities is the Research and Development Information System (RDIS) which is central to the research activities at the VA Palo Alto Health Care System.
 As one of the three original architects of RDIS, and a user and proponent of the system throughout its history, Mary is uniquely qualified to assure that it will support the needs of the research community into the future.
 She derives great satisfaction from working out systems and procedures, especially those involving the use of technology, that help the entire organization work more efficiently and productively as PAVIR supports the scientists in their important endeavors.